Click here for . . .

 Since retirement, I have largely curtailed my research and writing, though I continue to direct two monograph series and serve on several editorial boards.
 Now I spend most of my time on art (photography and digital painting at present) and on music, playing saxophone in both jazz and concert bands.

-A medievalist with a Ph.D. from Indiana University, I have held previous academic positions at Indiana, The University of Kansas, UCLA (visiting), and Washington University in St. Louis.
+A medievalist with a Ph.D. from Indiana University, I have held fulltime academic positions at Indiana, The University of Kansas, UCLA (visiting), and Washington University in St. Louis.
 I also served as department chair at Kansas (French and Italian) and at Washington University (Romance Languages and Literatures) for a total of fourteen years.
-In 1998 I accepted appointment at Penn State as the Edwin Erle Sparks Professor of French (with the "Medieval Studies" title added in 2002).
-I retired 30 June 2012.
+In 1998 I accepted appointment at Penn State University as the Edwin Erle Sparks Professor of French; the "Medieval Studies" title was added in 2002.
+I retired 30 June 2012, at midnight.